Ventiv-Technology/DockerManager/docs/Workflow.md

     - serviceName: Each service will be applied here.
 Note, it's only the FIRST instance that gets placed here (e.g. To use in BPMN: ${activiti.activiti})
         - server: Server name this instance is running in (e.g. To use in BPMN: ${activiti.activiti.server})
         - port: List of ports for this service (e.g. To use in BPMN: ${activiti.activiti.ports.http})

+NOTE: The applicationKey and serviceName will have dashes (-) replaced with underscores (_).
+This is because when Activiti evaluates expressions, it will evaluate a dash as the minus operator.
+Obviously, this is not what we want, so you will want to refer to these things with underscores in the BPMN.
+Example, my-future-application may look like this in BPMN:
+${my_future_application.complicated_service.server}

 Authorization
 -------------